Mr Sonpreet Rai

-Specialist expertise: Men's Health, Urology, Urothelial Cancer, Prostate Cancer, Kidney Stones, Testicular Cancer.
+Specialist expertise: Men's Health, Urology, Prostate Cancer Diagnostics, Kidney Stones, BPH Treatment and Surgery, Urinary Infection.

 Flexible cystoscopy is the gold standard investigation procedure in patients with either visible and non visible haematuria (blood in urine).